 The Arthashastra is a manual on statecraft allegedly written by Kautilya, also known as Chanakya.
 Kautilya was an adviser to Chandragupta, the first king of the Maurya empire, in the third century BCE.
 The Arthashastra is a “mirror of princes,” a book of secret advice given directly to a ruler by one of his advisers.
-As such it is a contribution to the same genre as Sunzi’s Art of War and Machiavelli’s The Prince.
+As such it is a contribution to the same genre as Sunzi’s Art of War and Niccolò Machiavelli’s The Prince.
 [Read more: “Sunzi and modern management techniques”] All three books describe politics as a ruthless game of power, yet the Arthashastra is by far the most cynical of the three.
-A king, Kautilya explained, has lie and deceive, torture, imprison and kill, and these acts must sometimes be carried out also against the innocent and for no other reason than to intimidate others.
-Friend and family-members are targets too — in fact, one should be particularly suspicious of friends and family.
-Ordinary people should be intimidated by displays of the king’s awesome power and he should surround himself with an aura of the divine.
+A king, Kautilya explained, has to lie and deceive, torture, imprison and kill, and these acts must sometimes be carried out also against the innocent and for no other reason than to intimidate others.
+Friend and family-members are targets too – in fact, one should be particularly suspicious of friends and family.
 It was better to be feared than loved.